Quantum phase transitions in the Kondo-necklace model: Perturbative continuous unitary transformation approach: Perturbative continuous unitary transformation (PCUT)

-However, it does not lead to an analytic solution for $l\rightarrow \infty$, as a general case.
-Moreover, the Wegner choice mixes the blocks of Hamiltonian during transformation if the original Hamiltonian is block diagonal.
-To overcome this problem Mielke \cite{Mielke:epjb98} proposed a generator to preserve the band diagonal form of the initial Hamiltonian and accordingly Knetter and Uhrig introduced the perturbative continuous unitary transformation (PCUT) \cite{knetter:EJB00}.
-In this approach the original Hamiltonian is decomposed to two parts $H(0)=H_0+\lambda H_s$, where the unperturbed Hamiltonian is $H_0=H_d(0)$ and $H_s$ represents the off-diagonal part at $l=0$ which is considered as a perturbation for $H_0$.
-Then, the generator of transformation is obtained order by order in terms of perturbation parameter $\lambda$.
-Moreover, the off-diagonal part evolves to reach the $l=\infty$ effective Hamiltonian.
-However, PCUT has two prerequisites: \begin{enumerate} \item The unperturbed Hamiltonian ($H_0$) has to be composed of equidistant energy levels which are bounded from below.
+However, this choice does not lead to an analytic solution for all models when $\ell\rightarrow \infty$.
+Moreover, Wegner's choice mixes the blocks of the Hamiltonian during the transformation if the original Hamiltonian is block-diagonal.
+To overcome this problem, Mielke \cite{Mielke:epjb98} proposed a generator to preserve the band-diagonal form of the initial Hamiltonian, and accordingly Knetter and Uhrig introduced PCUT \cite{knetter:EJB00}.
+In this approach, the original Hamiltonian is decomposed to two parts $H(0)=H_0+\lambda H_s$, where the unperturbed Hamiltonian is $H_0=H_{\mathrm{d}}(0)$, and $H_s$ represents the off-diagonal part at $\ell=0$ which is considered as a perturbation for $H_0$.
+The generator of transformation is obtained order by order in terms of the perturbation parameter $\lambda$.
+The off-diagonal part evolves to reach the $\ell=\infty$ effective Hamiltonian.